Menopause and Joint Pain: Causes and How to Ease It

 Joint pain can be one of the most debilitating menopause symptoms of all.
 Aching and stiff joints hold us back from doing the things we love and stop us from getting enough sleep at night.
 But thankfully, there are several ways to find relief.

 If you’re suffering from joint pain, try the tips listed above.
 These natural solutions, including diet, exercise, and supplementation, could make a big difference.
+They certainly have for me.

 That being said, if you’ve tried everything and you’re still suffering from menopause-related joint pain, visit your doctor.
 They can provide a proper diagnosis and devise a treatment plan that works for you.